jozefg/drafts/quotients.markdown

 For our example above, we really mean that our rational is a type quotiented by the relation `(a, b) R (c, d)` iff `a * c = b * d`.

+Some other things that could potentially use quotienting

+ - Sets
+ - Maps
+ - Integers
+ - Lots of Abstract Types

+Basically anything where we want to hide some of the implementation details that are irrelevant for their behavior.

 ## More than Handwaving

 Now that I've spent some time essentially waving my hand about